anthonybaulo/emerging-adulthood-psych-study/README.md

 <a name="execution"></a>
 ## Execution
-You can find these steps in [main/EAMMI_2_final.ipynb](EAMMI_2_final.ipynb), which includes docstrings and comments/explanations.<br>
+You can find these steps in [main/EAMMI_2_final.ipynb](main/EAMMI_2_final.ipynb), which includes docstrings and comments/explanations.<br>
 *Note: The Subjective Well-being section, as well as demographics, have been held out so that the resulting clusters can be examined with regard to these attributes.*

-### Use [Non-negative Matrix Factorization](https://mlexplained.com/2017/12/28/a-practical-introduction-to-nmf-nonnegative-matrix-factorization/) for topic extraction.
+### Using [Non-negative Matrix Factorization](https://mlexplained.com/2017/12/28/a-practical-introduction-to-nmf-nonnegative-matrix-factorization/) for topic extraction.
-I found that reducing the features (survey questions) to seven topics maintained interpretability.
+I found that reducing the features (survey questions) down to seven topics maintained interpretability.
 Below are the seven topics (the labels are my interpretation) along with a few survey questions associated with each topic.
-A more comprehensive list of questions can be found in the [notebook](EAMMI_2_final.ipynb).
+A more comprehensive list of questions can be found in the [notebook](main/EAMMI_2_final.ipynb).

 1. Self-worth / Confidence
     1. I can solve most problems if I invest the necessary effort.